marcuswangweihow/FBDD/Frag_to_lead/Frag_to_lead_4MZI/README.md

 # 1ns_withpullres_withcheckpoints_Preliminary Results
 [⬆️ Back to top](#readme-table-of-contents)

-This folder **is going to** contain the preliminary/test results from the **accelerated Ligand-Mapping Molecular Dynamics (aLMMD)** pipeline such as energy, temperature and bias plots, as well as post-processing plots (eg. occupancy maps) for a 1ns production run with pull restraints on the metal as well as multiple restarts from checkpoint/backup files to demonstrate functionality.
+This folder contains the preliminary/test results from the **accelerated Ligand-Mapping Molecular Dynamics (aLMMD)** pipeline such as energy, temperature and bias plots, as well as post-processing plots (eg. occupancy maps) for a 1ns production run with pull restraints on the metal as well as multiple restarts from checkpoint/backup files to demonstrate functionality.

 The entire workflow can be shown as:
 ## 🧬 Workflow Overview